Mabel Walker Willebrandt: Prohibition

 Only the second woman to receive an appointment to U.S. assistant attorney general, and the first to serve an extended term, Willebrandt was officially appointed to the position on September 27, 1921.
 She was the highest-ranking woman in the federal government at the time and first woman to head the tax division.
 Among her duties, Willebrandt headed the division in the U.S. justice department dealing with federal taxation, federal prisons, and matters relating to the enforcement of the Volstead Act.
-Under her administration Alderson federal prison, the first facility of its kind for women, was established at Alderson, West Virginia.
+Under her administration Alderson federal prison, the first facility of its kind for women, was established at Alderson, West Virginia, with Mary Belle Harris as superintendent.

 Although a personal opponent of Prohibition, Willebrandt aggressively upheld the Volstead Act.
-So seriously did she take the work of enforcing Prohibition that the press christened her, among other nicknames, "Deborah of the Drys" and "Mrs. Firebrand."
+She took the work of enforcing Prohibition so seriously that the press christened her, among other nicknames, "Deborah of the Drys" and "Mrs. Firebrand."
 In her book, The Inside of Prohibition, she described political interference, incompetent public officials, and public indifference in the federal government's efforts to enforce the law.
 Willebrandt's insistence to other federal agencies to prosecute bootleggers, specifically the Bureau of Prohibition and law enforcement agencies, were initially hampered by the skepticism of senior officials in the U.S. justice and treasury departments, who frequently overlooked her advice.

 Despite the unpopularity of the law among both the general population and within the government, the underfunding of the Prohibition Bureau, and widespread bribery of enforcement agents, Willebrandt focused on reviewing prosecutions for violations of the Volstead Act, rating the work of U.S. Attorneys from inefficient to obstructionist.
 Willebrandt's actions earned her criticism among American attorneys after she dismissed several prosecutors who were hostile towards the prosecution of Volstead Act-related cases.